Your Intro to Marketing Tactics

 Once we analyzed the data, we had a complete picture of sourcing as a service, its demand across varying industries, how to improve the quality of our delivery, and where to find our audience.
 It paid off, too.
 Within

-A recruiter here at Qualigence asked similar questions when a client gave her this assignment:
+A recruiter here at Qualigence leveraged this marketing tactic and asked similar questions when a client gave her this assignment:

 Find top attorneys in New York with 6-years of experience practicing law who are willing to stop practicing in exchange for a creative role at a brand-new department at a fortune 500 company.
 The best part?
 They had to take a 49% pay cut.
 LOL.